Baron Faringdon

 Baron Faringdon, of Buscot Park in the County of Berkshire, is a title in the Peerage of the United Kingdom.
 It was created in 1916 for Sir Alexander Henderson, 1st Baronet, who had previously represented Stafford West and St George's, Hanover Square in the House of Commons as a Liberal Unionist.
 He had already been created a baronet in 1902.
 He was succeeded by his grandson, the second Baron.
 He was the son of the Hon.
 Harold Henderson, eldest son of the first Baron, who predeceased his father.
 Lord Faringdon was a member of the London County Council.
 As of 2017 the titles are held by his nephew, the third Baron, who succeeded in 1977.
 He is the son of the Hon.
-Michael Thomas Handerson, second son of the Hon.
+Michael Thomas Henderson, second son of the Hon.
 Harold Henderson.

 The family seat is Buscot Park, near Faringdon, Oxfordshire.